-Paid traffic: It is especially important to highlight this if your agency is handling the client’s paid advertising campaigns, but even if you are not, this helps add context to the rest of the numbers.
+Paid traffic: It is essential to highlight PPC performance metrics on platforms like Google Ads if your agency is handling the client’s paid advertising campaigns, but even if you are not, this helps add context to the rest of the numbers.

-Each has different engagement rates, so it’s good to track them all individually.
-And just as in investing, it’s important to diversify your traffic sources.
+Each has different engagement rates, so tracking them all individually is good.
+And just as in investing, it’s essential to diversify your traffic sources.
 If you’re relying too heavily on search traffic when Google makes a change to its algorithm, you could lose all your client’s website visitors in one go.